niphadkarneha/gatsby-blog-neha/README.md

 - Muhammad Muhsin - [Using React Context API with Gatsby](https://www.gatsbyjs.org/blog/2019-01-31-using-react-context-api-with-gatsby/)
 - Thomas Frössman - [ExitWP](https://github.com/thomasf/exitwp) - WordPress XML to Markdown

+## Symbols

+- Emoji's and Symbols used in this webpage are from [Emojipedia](https://emojipedia.org/)

 ## License

 This project is open source and available under the [MIT License](LICENSE).